falkr/ttm4115/pages/prep-statemachines.md

 ## A Physical State Machine Model

-State machines are implemented in code and executed by a computer.
+We promised you another way to get an intuitive understanding of state machines.
 To understand how a state machine works, you can also think of them as a physical machine, which executes almost like a mechanical clockwork.
 The figure below illustrates such a machine.

 ---
 type: figure